dre0dru/dre0dru.github.io/data/blog/addressables-services.md

 - Checking `AsyncOperationHandle` statuses.
 - Releasing `AsyncOperationHandle` on operation success/failure.
 - Working with morally deprecated (IMHO) Event-based Asynchronous Pattern that can potentially lead to callback hell.
+- Working with coroutines by yielding `AsyncOperationHandle` without ability to return values from it or use `try catch` blocks.
 - Working with modern and shiny Task-based Asynchronous Pattern that has its own share of problems when working with `Addressables`:
   - `try catch` blocks around `AsyncOperationHandle.Task` does not catch exceptions, you still have to manually check `AsyncOperationHandle.Status` and throw `AsyncOperationHandle.OperationException`:
   ```